MinhChauNGUYEN/ICPhS-2019/README.md

 # ICPhS-2019
-This repository provides audio files, figures, and powerpoint slides related to the article at ICPhS 2019 “A glottalized tone in Muong (Vietic): a pilot study based on audio and electroglottographic recordings”.
+This repository provides audio files and figures relate to the article at ICPhS 2019 “A glottalized tone in Muong (Vietic): a pilot study based on audio and electroglottographic recordings”.

 Note that the audio and electroglottographic (EGG) signals were simultaneously recorded into stereo files; as this format may not be convenient for all users, each stereo file was later split into two: one audio file (name ending in _AUD.wav), one EGG file (name ending in _EGG.wav).

-The following is short explanation of all available materials here.
+The following is a short explanation of all available materials here.

 ## Folder "ExpToneSystem_MinimalSets"
 This folder provides data (sound) and result (figures) of [my Master study](https://dumas.ccsd.cnrs.fr/dumas-01405496/) on the tone system of Muong (Kim Thượng dialect) in 2016.
 In detail, it contains: